PinewoodPip/epip/docs/index.md

 ![Options menu.](img/showcase/options_settings.png)

 The input menu has received similar treatment, with custom keybindings becoming possible.
-You must first click the "Controls" tab before you can access custom keybinds added by Epip.
+You must first click the "Controls" tab before you can access custom keybinds added by Epip. *(In v1066+, this menu is accessible through a "Keybinds" tab in the Epip settings menu instead).*

 Custom hotkeys include Meditate, Source Infuse, as well as binding the 12 "action buttons" from the Hotbar UI.